Cinema of the United States: Censorship

 Hollywood producers sometimes seek to comply with the Chinese government's censorship requirements in a bid to access the country's restricted and lucrative cinema market, with the second-largest box office in the world as of 2016.
 This includes prioritizing sympathetic portrayals of Chinese characters in movies, such as changing the villains in Red Dawn from Chinese to North Koreans.
-Due to many topics forbidden in China, such as Dalai Lama and Winnie-the-Pooh being involved in the South Park's episode "Band in China", South Park was entirely banned in China after the episode's broadcast.
+Due to many topics forbidden in China, such as Dalai Lama and Winnie-the-Pooh being involved in the South Park episode "Band in China", South Park was entirely banned in China after the episode's broadcast.
 The 2018 film Christopher Robin, the new Winnie-the-Pooh movie, was denied a Chinese release.

 Although Tibet was previously a cause célèbre in Hollywood, featuring in films including Kundun and Seven Years in Tibet, in the 21st century this is no longer the case.
 In 2016, Marvel Entertainment attracted criticism for its decision to cast Tilda Swinton as "The Ancient One" in the film adaptation Doctor Strange, using a white woman to play a traditionally Tibetan character.
 Actor and high-profile Tibet supporter Richard Gere stated that he was no longer welcome to participate in mainstream Hollywood films after criticizing the Chinese government and calling for a boycott of the 2008 Summer Olympics in Beijing.

+International distributors often engage in self-censorship to comply with the local laws and regulations.
+For example, Wolf of Wall Street in UAE was cut by approximately 45 minutes due to explicit erotic scenes in the movie.